Beneficiary

 One person every 5 hours is diagnosed with Brain Cancer and Brain Cancer kills more children than any other disease.
 Brain Cancer does not discriminate.
 Brain Cancer can be a lonely journey for patients and their families.
 To date, MHF have funded three full time Brain Cancer Coordinators.
 These nurses are with patients every step of the way, delivering personalised nursing care tailored for each individual patient and their families.
 Every patient is also provided with a patient pack, including information on the disease, a patient diary and our famous MHF beanie – which is a symbol of hope.

-Funds raised from this the 2023 Dry July campaign will enable us to continue our support of patients and their families, and expand our program across Australia by providing all patients diagnosed with brain cancer a patient care pack, regardless of location.
+Funds raised from the 2024 Dry July campaign will enable us to continue our support of patients and their families, and expand our program across Australia by providing all patients diagnosed with brain cancer a patient care pack, regardless of location.
 No patient or family should have to go through a brain cancer diagnosis alone.

 Go Dry this July to help us tackle Brain Cancer.